scala/scala3/docs/blog/_posts/2016-12-05-implicit-function-types.md

 authorImg: /images/martin.jpg
 ---

-I just made the first pull request to add _implicit function types_ to Scala.
-I am pretty excited about it, because, citing the explanation of the pull request "_This is the first step to bring contextual abstraction to Scala_".
-That's quite a mouthful, so I better explain what I mean by it.
+I just made the [first pull request](https://github.com/lampepfl/dotty/pull/1775) to add _implicit function types_ to Scala.
+I am pretty excited about it, because - citing the explanation of the pull request - "_This is the first step to bring contextual abstraction to Scala_".
+What do I mean by this?

-Let me try to explain the words in this sentence from right to left.

-**Scala**: I assume everyone who reads this understands that we mean the programming language, not the opera house.

 **Abstraction**: The ability to name a concept and use just the name afterwards.